Here’s a simple internal audit checklist that you can use to assess your operation:

 - Compile your findings into a report for key decision makers.

-- Using information discovered in the audit, determine your top priority for improvement.
+- Using information discovered in the audit, determine your top priority for improving that area of the business.

 - Schedule and assign action items related to improvement projects.